 Few things may be as satisfying as cozying up with a good book and a cup of coffee or glass of wine.
 Reading is more than just an act of escapism and consumption of knowledge, it’s a hard reset and tactile experience that allows people to disconnect from their increasingly busy lives.

-As independent bookstores enjoy renewed interest from avid readers looking to shop locally, some Atlanta shops are now providing people a place to pair their love for reading with food, coffee, and wine.
+As independent bookstores enjoy renewed interest from avid readers looking to shop locally, some Atlanta booksellers are now providing people a place to pair their love for reading with food, coffee, and wine and beer.

 When Read Shop first opened in Vinings six years ago, it only sold books and magazines.
 Owner Dan Collier, who also owns the Merchant and Collier Candy Company in Atlanta, soon realized he could increase books sales and provide a gathering space for local residents by serving coffee and pastries.
 The care taken by baristas with the coffee served at Read is equal to the books stocked on its shelves.
-The shop includes seating and actively encourages people to relax after ordering to read while they enjoy a cup of coffee or a latte.
+The shop includes seating and actively encourages people to relax after ordering to read and enjoy a cup of coffee.

 For Katie Barringer, co-owner of Lucian Books and Wine in Buckhead, the idea for the business came while she and partner and sommelier Jordan Smelt were sitting at the Swans Bar in Maison Assouline in London surrounded by books as they sipped cocktails and wine.